icy/bocker/README.md

 * `ed_copy`: Define your `COPY` statement
 * `ed_add`: Define your `ADD` statement

-`Bocker` will read the contents of this function, replace every appearance of `ed_*` by `__ed_ship_method ed_*`.
+`Bocker` will read the contents of this `ed_bocker` function, replace every appearance of `ed_*` by `__ed_ship_method ed_*`.
 That means, if you type `ed_apt_clean`, `Bocker` will invoke `__ed_ship_method ed_apt_clean` for you.

-Because the is actually replace-execute trick, it's your duty to make sure the definition of `ed_bocker` as simple as possible.
+Because this is actually a replace-execute trick, it's your duty to make your definition of `ed_bocker` as simple as possible.
 Don't use complex stuff like expansion and (`WHO KNOWS`?)
+If you have to do that, put your stuff under some functions, ship them to the image with `ed_ship`, and that's just enough.

 ## WTF.
 No `ENTRY_POINT` support!